rcd-dpeng/skillBuildingSheet5/pidev/kivy/SelfUpdatingLabel.md

 it will call the function once and never update, therefore we must call it with JOY.get_axis which is a reference to the method

 * The update_property_parameters are parameters you would like to pass to the method you are calling

-* the update_frequency is how often you would like to update the label